sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 The conventional model follows the PMLC gated process and favours advanced planning, rigid plan execution based on committed scope, timeline, and costs, and will report on those commitments to determine the health of the IT project.

 In the conventional model, IT Teams are organized by functions and expecting hand-offs of work throughout the development chain to perform their functional tasks.
-These work hand-offs are scoped by the team’s functions, not the project’s overall outcome.
+These work hand-offs are scoped by the team's functions, not the project's overall outcome.

 In the conventional model, the Business Realization is expected to be realized as the IT Project closes and the business operations are changed with the new set of capabilities provided by the IT Project.
 The Business Realization plan expects the business owner to monitor and report discrepancies between planned and actual benefits.
 Discrepancies are handled by change requirements or new projects.